micah-eberhard/listShare_frontend/README.md

 # listshare_frontend

-This is the API Server side of the ListShare mobile app.
+This is the Front End / client side of the ListShare mobile app.

 Technologies used: Angular, ionic, Cordova, Node, Express, Socket.io, PostgreSQL, Knex.